-- Our employees, led by our NEOs, continued to deliver strong financial results for our stockholders in fiscal 2021. - Our financial performance has led to strong returns on investment, both in terms of increases in the trading price of our common stock and a return of capital through our stock buyback program. - We engaged in discussions with stockholders holding 55% of our outstanding shares (as of June 30, 2021), with a concentrated focus on our executive compensation program. - We listened to our stockholders and made significant changes to our executive compensation program in fiscal 2021 and fiscal 2022. - Our fiscal 2021 and 2022 executive compensation programs align with recognized best practices.
+- · Our employees, led by our NEOs, continued to deliver strong financial results for our stockholders in fiscal 2022. - Our financial performance has led to strong financial returns, a one-year total shareholder return ("TSR") of 25.07% (or at the 92nd percentile of our compensation peer group), and a return of capital through our stock buyback program. - We engaged in discussions with stockholders holding 60% of our outstanding shares (as of June 30, 2022), with a concentrated focus on the issues that mattered to them, including our executive compensation program. - · We followed through on the commitments we made to our stockholders in the proxy statement for our 2021 annual meeting of stockholders. - Our fiscal 2022 executive compensation programs align with recognized best practices.